pourist/API-and-Web-Services-Fundamentals/docs/fundamentals/rest-soap.md

 REST is an **architectural style** rather than a strict protocol.
 It was introduced as a simpler, more flexible way to build web APIs using HTTP’s existing features directly.

-RESTful APIs are **stateless** — each request contains all the information needed for the server to process it.
+Unlike SOAP, REST makes full use of HTTP methods to describe the action being taken.

-REST makes full use of HTTP methods to describe the action being taken:
+**Core HTTP Methods in REST:**

 | Method   | Purpose                     | Example                                                         |
 | -------- | --------------------------- | --------------------------------------------------------------- |